Protecting customer personal information and minimising risk is often put on the back-burner – until it happens to you.

 - Human errors account for 35% with most common error being emails sent containing personal information to the wrong recipient

 - In 2017, 43% of all cyber attacks in Australia targeted SMEs.
 Of which, 22% are now closed.
-Many due to loss of customers trust and ultimately their business.
+SMEs are extremely vulnerably to business interruptions.